serverlessworkflow/specification/specification/README.md

 </table>

 Here we have two retry definitions.
 The first one matches an error with name "FunctionExecutionError" and defines the maximum number of attempts to be 3.
-The interval value defines the amount of time to wait before each retry attempt, in this case two minutes.
-The second retry definition defines that for any errors other than "FunctionExecutionError", no retries should be performed (maxAttempts is set to zero).
+The "interval" value defines the amount of time to wait before each retry attempt, in this case two minutes.
+The second retry definition states that for any errors other than "FunctionExecutionError", no retries should be performed (maxAttempts is set to zero).

 You can combine retry and onError definitions to define powerful error handling inside your state.
 For example: